sukumarAML/CPlusplus-Programs/Inheritance/readme.md

 ./hierarchical_inheritance
 The output will demonstrate the hierarchical inheritance and the benefits of using virtual functions for polymorphism.
 The program will show that the makeSound() method calls the correct implementation based on the type of the object, even though all the objects are being treated as Animal* pointers.
 This is the fundamental concept of polymorphism.

+# hybrid inheritance

+Key improvements and explanations:

+Animal Base Class: Same as before, providing the name and makeSound() methods.
+Dog and Cat Derived Classes: Same as before, inheriting from Animal and overriding makeSound().
+Bulldog Derived Class (Hybrid Inheritance): This is the key part demonstrating hybrid inheritance.
+Bulldog inherits from both Dog and Cat.
+This means Bulldog inherits all the members of both Dog and Cat, and Bulldog itself becomes a Dog and a Cat.
+Constructor Initialization: The constructor Bulldog(const std::string& name) : Dog(name), Cat(name) {} is crucial.
+It explicitly initializes the Dog and Cat base classes.
+Without this, the derived classes would not be properly constructed.
+The order of initialization matters – Dog(name) is called first, followed by Cat(name).
+Overriding makeSound() in Bulldog: The makeSound() method in Bulldog overrides the method from both Dog and Cat.
+Because Bulldog inherits from both, it provides its own specific implementation.
+Polymorphism Demonstration: The example remains the same, demonstrating polymorphism using a mixed array of Animal* pointers.
+How to compile and run:

+Save: Save the code as a .cpp file (e.g., hybrid_inheritance.cpp).
+Compile: Use a C++ compiler (like g++) to compile the code: g++ hybrid_inheritance.cpp -o hybrid_inheritance
+Run: Execute the compiled program:
+./hybrid_inheritance
+The output will demonstrate the hybrid inheritance structure and the resulting polymorphic behavior.
+Notice that the Bulldog's makeSound() method now produces "Grrr!
+(Bulldog)", showing that the inheritance hierarchy has combined the characteristics of both the Dog and Cat.
+The output clearly shows how the Bulldog has inherited and overridden the sound behavior, demonstrating the power of hybrid inheritance.